Backbone81/membership/README.md

 go run ./cmd/membership keygen
 ```

+## Logging

+This library is using log levels to provide different details about its operation.
+The higher log levels always include
+all logs of the lower log levels.
+Log level 0 is intended for production use while the other log levels are intended
+for debugging purposes.

+- Log level 0: General status information like members added and removed
+- Log level 1: Network messages sent
+- Log level 2: Network messages received
+- Log level 3: Gossip messages received

+## Metrics

+Several metrics are provided to gain insights into the operation of the membership list.
+You can register those metrics
+with your prometheus registerer with `membership.RegisterMetrics()`.

+## Benchmarks

+All parts of this library are covered with extensive benchmarks.
+See [docs](docs) for details.

 ## TODOs

 ### Important Topics

+- Remove all references to internal packages from example code.
+- See if we can replace the zap logger with the go std logger as we already have in examples/simple.
 - Investigate how we can increase the suspicion timeout when we are under high CPU load.
 High CPU load can be detected
   by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter
   than expected or even overshot immediately.